Play the Organ Year

 Of course this is by no means a new challenge for organists.
 More than 30 years ago National Learn the Organ Year, the brainchild of Anne Marsden Thomas MBE, set out to tackle this same problem.
 There are undoubtedly organists performing today whose first experience of the organ was at such an event.

-Now, with the need and the challenge arguably greater than ever before, we are aiming to engage and inspire even more people by adding the power of modern technology to a new year-long programme of ‘real world’ events and activity.
+In 2025, with the need and the challenge arguably greater than ever before, we set out once again to engage and inspire even more people by adding the power of modern technology to a new year-long programme of ‘real world’ events and activity.